eparisio/st3-jstl-syntax-highlight/README.md

-# sublime text 3 JSTL and JSP syntax highlight
+# sublime text JSTL and JSP syntax highlight
-Basic support for sublime text 3 jstl and jsp syntax highlight.
+Basic support for sublime text jstl and jsp syntax highlight.

 Based on original Java Server Page(JSP) syntax highlight.

 #### File support
 * jsp
 * tag

+#### Installation
+* Using Package Manager

+The easiest way to install is to use the Package Control extension.
+Once this is installed, simply select 'Package Control: Install Package' from the command pallette and search for 'JSTL syntax'.

+* Manually

+Within Sublime Text, click Preferences > Browse Packages... and create a folder named JSTL.
+Clone this repo or add 'jstl.tmLanguage' file into the folder.

 #### develop note:
 * highlight __all__ jstl base tags(```<xxx:xxx>```), parameter in the tag(```xxx="```) and server variable(```${}```)